-A little over four years ago I had just had my first baby, my father was dying from cancer, and I was the sole breadwinner for our family while my husband finished his DPhil.
+A little over four years ago I had just had my first baby, my father was dying from cancer, and I was the sole breadwinner for our family while my husband finished his academic studies.
 Our future was uncertain: my husband was American and owed the US Army some time, and we didn’t know when we’d have to leave or where we would go.
-We didn’t have a wedding list because we expected to spend the first part of our married lives moving from place to place.
+We didn’t even have a wedding list because we expected to spend the first part of our married lives moving from place to place.
 I gave away most of my books, thinking I’d built my collection back up when we were settled one day in the amorphous future.

 I had wanted my father to meet his first grandchild before he died, but as soon as I got pregnant I felt a deep anxiety start to settle into my bones.
 It was a complicated time, and yet I thought I should feel straight-forwardly happy and excited because we were having a baby.

 The thing is, motherhood isn’t something you can try on for size before you commit.
 Sure, you can think about it and prepare all you like, and you can babysit and spend time with young families to see how you cope with children, but it’s not the same thing as living it hour-by-hour, sleepless night after sleepless night, feeling the responsibility so keenly and irreversibly as your own.

 As soon as you get pregnant, your body is flooded with all kinds of hormonal and physical changes, and there’s just no way of telling how you will react to all of those changes in advance.
 It can be such a radical transformation that it can feel like a kind of death; there is a definitive Before and After to motherhood, and in the wake of these huge physical changes, you often have to go through a process of deep self-discovery to understand your new identity.